comunik8/api-docs/README.md

-## Insurance Revolution - Leads
+## Insurance Revolution - Leads API

-This documentation will describe to partners how they can submit or delete leads in the dialler system.
+This documentation will describe to partners how they can submit or delete leads in the dialler system via the API.

 Submitting leads is done by sending a HTTP **POST** request to our server with a valid request body in JSON format.